marmelab/argos/README.md

 `NAME="[name_of_the_run]" docker-compose up`

-See the results displayed on :
+See the results displayed on:

 `http://localhost:3003`